meg768/rpi-ws281x/README.md

 ## Note

 Be sure to turn off audio if using a Raspberry Pi Zero.
 Ask ChatGPT how to do this with your version of OS.

+## Updates

+2025-10-06 - Added native gamma corrections using the jgarff C-library.